cognate-lang/cognate-lang.github.io/content/learn.md

 +++
 menus = 'main'
-title = 'Learn'
+title = 'Learn Cognate'
 +++

+# Learn Cognate

-A brief introduction to the language
+## A brief introduction to the language

 ## Install